dpflores/diff_control/README.md

   $ python3 plotter.py
   ```

 Now, for the last node, we implemented a PID controller script using [Object Oriented Programming](https://pythonprogramming.net/object-oriented-programming-introduction-intermediate-python-tutorial/).
-It is important to know the theory about this linear controller in order to know how it works.
+It is important to know the theory about this linear controller to know how it works.

  ```
   $ rosrun diff_control orientation_pid_control
   ```

-You are able to change the parameters of the PID controller and even implement other types of controller.
-A PID controller works good in our case, because of the linear relation of the output and input; however, this is not the case in most of the situations, so you can look for [nonlinear controllers theory](https://www.youtube.com/watch?v=LpoGv3gIeG0&list=PLMFfRskH3EaqITi8mu6mKWAq2T_lrqwq9).
+You can change the parameters of the PID controller and even implement other control types.
+A PID controller works well in our case, because of the linear relation of the output and input; however, this is not the case in most situations, so you can look for [nonlinear controllers theory](https://www.youtube.com/watch?v=LpoGv3gIeG0&list=PLMFfRskH3EaqITi8mu6mKWAq2T_lrqwq9).

-If you are more interested in self-driving cars, a type of autonomous vehicles, I strongly recommend this [set of courses](https://www.coursera.org/specializations/self-driving-cars?) from Toronto University in Coursera Good luck!
+If you are more interested in self-driving cars, a type of autonomous vehicle, I strongly recommend you this [set of courses](https://www.coursera.org/specializations/self-driving-cars?) from Toronto University in Coursera.

+Good luck!